wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.4.1 =
+* [Fix] The option to restrict authors to see only reports for their posts was affecting other filters in some of our add-ons.

 = 4.4 =
 * [New] Number of matches for local search result pages will now be tracked in the notes as 'results:X' where X is the number of matches found.
 You can also use the Filter Bar to find, for example, "all the search queries that had NO results".
 Cool, huh? (thank you, [revisionsolar](https://wordpress.org/support/topic/show-search-results-where-there-was-no-answer)).